KeeganFargher/portfolio/data/blog/mlnet.md

 `Install-Package Microsoft.Extensions.ML`

 This package lets us add our prediction engine as a service.
-If we go back to our `Startup.cs` file we can add our prediction engine:
+If we go to our `Startup.cs` file we can add our prediction engine:

 ```csharp
 using Microsoft.Extensions.ML;